 Old MS thesis, Projects and paper downloads

-Projects: Mach effect data acquisition.
+Projects up to 2015: Mach effect data acquisition.
 Current student Sigma S. Patra, data acquistion.
-Also, summer interns Adam Zachar and Nolan van Rossum 2014,2015 summer respectively.
+Also, summer interns Adam Zachar and Nolan van Rossum 2013,2015 summer respectively.
 Students currently working on Quantum Optics experimental setups for a new upper division laboratory.
 Steven Jasso (graduated), Cameron Clark and Oscar Negron.

 Old Student Involvement